patrickkunka/mixitup/docs/mixitup.Config.animation.md

-The perspective value in CSS units applied to the container during animations, affecting any 3D-transform-based effects.
+The perspective distance value applied to the container during animations, affecting any 3D-transform-based effects.